sjtalkar/milestone2_waterwells_deepnote/doc/etl/wsgeodataset.md

 * `map_df` - The main Geopandas dataframe holding the geospatial geometries and the feature data
 * `data_df` - When geometries and data come from 2 different datasets, the `data_df` is meant to hold the feature data before being merged into the geometry in the `map_df`
-* `sjv_township_range_df` - The GeoPandas dataframe holding the cleaned-up San Joaquin Valley PLSS geometries
+* `sjv_township_range_df` - The GeoPandas dataframe holding the
+[cleaned-up San Joaquin Valley PLSS geometries](doc/etl/squaring_townships.md), which is used to compute features at the Toenship-Range level
 * `sjv_boundaries` - The GeoPandas dataframe holding only 1 big geometry of the outer boundaries of `sjv_township_range_df`.
 When we have data for the whole California state, this is used to filter only the data within the San Joaquin Valley
-* `ca_counties_df` - The GeoPandas dataframe holds the geometries of all the counties in the state of California
+* `ca_counties_df` - The GeoPandas dataframe holds the geometries of all the counties in the state of California.
+This is used for visualisation purposes.
-* `ca_boundaries` - The GeoPandas dataframe holding only 1 big geometry of the outer boundaries of the state of California
+* `ca_boundaries` - The GeoPandas dataframe holding only 1 big geometry of the outer boundaries of the state of California.
+This is used for visualisation purposes.
 * `output_df` - The Pandas dataframe holding the data after final transformation without the geometries, ready to be
 * merged with other datasets and is the one written in a CSV file in the `/assets/outputs` folder